satyadharjoshi/satyadharjoshi.github.io/gov_usage_national_interest/index.md

 ---

-*(Your National Interest Statement and other content remains the same below this point)*
----

-## Portfolio and National Interest Statement
+## Portfolio and National Interest Guidance

 This website serves as a comprehensive, curated portfolio documenting the author's sustained scholarly, research, and policy contributions aligned with U.S. national interest priorities, including those commonly evaluated under the EB-2 National Interest Waiver (NIW) green card framework.
 The foundational premise underlying this body of work is that rigorous research, innovation, and applied scholarly analysis are critical drivers of economic competitiveness, workforce development, national security, technological leadership, and long-term U.S. technological sovereignty.